Clodmony/DayZ_ModLoader/README.md

 - The script only copies `.bikey` files if they do not already exist in the server's keys folder.
 - The `start.bat` file created by the script starts the DayZ server with all downloaded mods enabled.
 - Readme was generated with AI because i suck at documentation.
 Also i was inspired by this project. (https://github.com/canuckbrian/A3Scripts)

+## Planed

+- Menu with different functions to add/remove mods via script
+- Handle multiple dayz Server instances
+- Can't think of any more features at the moment